afska/quickp2p/README.md

 | ------------ |:-------------------:| --------------------------------------------------------------|
 | `send`       | `String` or `Buffer`| Sends the data or throws an error if the connection was lost. |
 | `disconnect` | -                   | Ends the connection.                                          |

+If a channel emitted `"timeout"` or `"disconnected"`, it should be discarded.

 ## Demo